 Operation Overview

-During your surgery, I will follow the following steps to ensure a comfortable procedure:
+During your surgery, I will follow the following steps to ensure a successful procedure:

 Step one: Markings